pdegen/QuoteBrowser/README.md

 ## To do

-- Toggle displaying location and date
+- ~~Toggle displaying location and dateToggle displaying location and date~~
 - Share to Bluesky
 - Delete clipping
   - Confirmation window, don't ask again checkbox